Charlottesville Summer Junior Volunteer Program: FAQs

 What is the mandatory orientation session?

 All juniors must attend the mandatory orientation session on the first Monday of the program.
 Arrive between 8-8:15 a.m.
 Lunch will be provided.
 This is also the first day of the 8-week program.
 You'll learn about the mission and values of the organization, fire safety, infection control practices, personal safety, how to protect patient privacy and other policies of the Medical Center.
 We will discuss customer service, expectations for performance and demeanor and provide a tour of the Medical Center.
-This is one of only two days when the entire program is together at once.
+This is the only day the entire program is together at once.
 This is an all-day event.
 After orientation, volunteers will be taught how to perform their assigned role by designated staff and/or experienced volunteers.

 What do junior volunteers wear?